 Health and Nutrition Segment.
 Gross profit for our newly established Health and Nutrition segment was \$6.8 million for the fourth quarter and full year of fiscal 2016.
 We estimate the gross profit impact of the 53rd week to be approximately \$0.5 million of additional gross profit for the year.
-Inventories in this segment are valued using the first-in, first-out ("FIFO") method.
+Inventories in this segment are valued using the FIFO method.